bitovi/academy/src/docker/3-writing-a-dockerfile/writing-a-dockerfile.md

 @page learn-docker/writing-a-dockerfile Writing a Dockerfile
 @parent learn-docker 3

-@description Learn to setup a basic CanJS application using StealJS as the module loader.
+@description Write a Dockerfile to containerize the node app.

 @body

-## Overview

 ## Our Dockerfile
-The `Dockerfile` for our NodeJS app looks like this
+Starting with the solution, the `Dockerfile` for our NodeJS app should look like this:
 ```
 FROM node:15